After the pandemic, dogs also return to offices in Canada

 He figured bringing him into the company would be a temporary solution.
 But the pet not only adapted to the office, but conquered the other employees, who already take Samson for a walk.

-“He loves coming to work,” said Trevor Watt, who is grateful for “not having to worry about him anymore.”
+“He loves coming to work,” said Trevor Watt, who is grateful for “no more worries about him.”

 For his boss, Byron Williams, petting a dog is an excellent way to “relax after a meeting.”